- 12 Feb

 One survey found that 69% of customers who entered a store to pick up an item they ordered online bought additional products.
 Younger consumers also want more transparency where inventory is concerned, so they know if a product is available, and if not, where else they can get it.
 This gives rise to the first trend identified: convenience.

 It came as no surprise that the focus group preferred brands like Asos, that sell multiple brands in one place, with a powerful search function that finds exactly what Gen Z are looking for.

 Not only does this a) negate the need to physically walk around different shops to browse products from different brands but b) negates the need to do the same virtually.
-This example is a clear feature of Gen Z shopping: convenience is king.
+This example is a clear feature of Gen Z shopping and buying habits: convenience is king.